m31odyWeb/react-tv-base-config/README.md

 Call __`useFocusContext`__ in any place of your application.
 Hook return to you result decribed [here](https://github.com/NoriginMedia/norigin-spatial-navigation#hook-output).

-- Use `setFocus` method to manually set the focus to a component providing its `focusKey`.
+- Use `setFocus(focusKey: string)` method to manually set the focus to a component providing its `focusKey`.

 - Use `getCurrentFocusKey` method to get the currently focused component's focus key.